SumoLogic/sumologic-documentation/docs/get-started/checklist-admins.md

 Sumo provides a number of tools for managing users' access to Sumo and configuring security policies.
 You can:

-* [Set password policies] (../../../manage/security/Set-the-Password-Policy.md): Set rules for password expiration, reuse, and lock out.
+* [Set password policies](../manage/security/set-password-policy.md): Set rules for password expiration, reuse, and lock out.
-* [Create an Allowlist for IP or CIDR addresses] (../../../manage/security/Create-an-Allowlist-for-IP-or-CIDR-Addresses.md): Service Allowlist Settings allow you to explicitly grant access to specific IP addresses and/or CIDR notations for logins, APIs, and dashboard access.
+* [Create an Allowlist for IP or CIDR addresses](../manage/security/create-allowlist-ip-cidr-addresses.md): Service Allowlist Settings allow you to explicitly grant access to specific IP addresses and/or CIDR notations for logins, APIs, and dashboard access.
-* [Manage access keys] (../../../manage/security/Access-Keys.md): Access keys are used in sumo to securely register new collectors and for accessing Sumo APIs.
+* [Manage access keys](../manage/security/access-keys.md): Access keys are used in sumo to securely register new collectors and for accessing Sumo APIs.
-* [Sumo audit index ] (../../../manage/security/Audit-Index.md): If you enable the audit index, Sumo captures information on the internal events that occur in your account associated with account management, user activity, scheduled searches, and more.
+* [Sumo audit index](../manage/security/audit-index.md): If you enable the audit index, Sumo captures information on the internal events that occur in your account associated with account management, user activity, scheduled searches, and more.
-* [Support account access] (../../../manage/security/Enable-a-Support-Account.md): You can enable a Sumo Logic support account, which grants very select Sumo Logic support agents access to your organization's account, better helping those agents to resolve issues that arise.
+* [Support account access](../manage/security/enable-support-account.md): You can enable a Sumo Logic support account, which grants very select Sumo Logic support agents access to your organization's account, better helping those agents to resolve issues that arise.
 Admins can choose to keep the support account enabled full-time, or the account can be disabled when no issues are being investigated.
-* [Set Up SAML for Single Sign-On] (../../../manage/security/SAML.md): Enterprise accounts can provision Security Assertion Markup Language (SAML) 2.0 to enable Single Sign-On (SSO) for user access to Sumo Logic.
+* [Set Up SAML for Single Sign-On](/docs/manage/security/saml): Enterprise accounts can provision Security Assertion Markup Language (SAML) 2.0 to enable Single Sign-On (SSO) for user access to Sumo Logic.
 In addition to basic SAML functionality, you can choose optional on-demand user creation (using SAML 2.0 assertions), and designate custom login and/or logout portals.
-* [Role-based access control (RBAC)] (../../../Manage/Users-and-Roles.md): Sumo Logic supports RBAC.
+* [Role-based access control (RBAC)](/docs/manage/users-and-roles/index.md): Sumo Logic supports RBAC.
 Users are not assigned permissions directly, but inherit permissions through roles (or even through a single role).
 Role assignments grant users specific capabilities, and govern what data users can view.

 ## Metrics

 Sumo supports several metric formats: Carbon 2.0, Prometheus, and Graphite.
 To learn about metrics in Sumo, see [Overview of Metrics in Sumo] (../../../Metrics/Introduction-to-Metrics/01Overview-of-Metrics-in-Sumo.md).
 Metrics-related features for administrators include:

-* [Metric Rules Editor] (../../../Metrics/Metric_Rules_Editor.md): An interface you can use to tag metrics with data derived from the metric identifier.
+* [Metric Rules Editor](/docs/metrics/metric-rules-editor): An interface you can use to tag metrics with data derived from the metric identifier.
 Then, users can use those tags in metric queries.
-* [Logs-to-Metrics] (../../../Metrics/Logs-to-Metrics.md): Sumo’s Logs-to-Metrics features allow you to extract or create metrics from log data:
+* [Logs-to-Metrics](../metrics/logs-to-metrics.md): Sumo’s Logs-to-Metrics features allow you to extract or create metrics from log data:
   * You can extract metrics that are embedded in logs.
 For example, your logs might contain numerical values for latency, bytes sent, request time, and so on.
 You can extract multiple metrics from a single log.
   * You can count logs as a metric.
 For example, you might count the number of log messages that contain a 404 status code.